collective/collective.recipe.backup/README.rst

 Running the buildout adds the ``backup``, ``fullbackup``, ``snapshotbackup``, ``zipbackup``, ``restore``, ``snapshotrestore`` and ``ziprestore`` scripts to the ``bin/`` directory of the buildout.
+Some are not added by default, others can be switched off.

 Backed up data